ex172000/page/index.md

 Hi, this is Qichao, Staff Software Engineer and Tech Lead Manager at Uber, specializing in distributed systems and messaging platforms.
 Currently leading Uber's trip-critical Kafka Messaging platform, responsible for reliability, on-call outcomes, and roadmap execution.
 Passionate about building scalable infrastructure that powers mission-critical services.

+Outside of work, I am an FAA-certified Private Pilot, an ASA-103–certified sailor, and an occasional marathon runner.

 ## Experience

 **Software Engineer, Tech Lead Manager (TLM)** | Uber, Kafka - Platform Engineering